aws-samples/cfn101-workshop/content/introduction/workshop-duration/index.md

 #### Basics/Operations

-This part will take approximately 1 hour 30 minutes.
+This part will take approximately 2 hour.

 #### Intermediate/Templates